Fariborz Pakseresht, ODHS Director

 Liesl has served as a technical advisor to the Oregon Department of Justice on the temporary lodging of children and youth in our Child Welfare program.
 She also was the director of Self-Sufficiency Programs, departing in 2014 to serve as an interim Multnomah County commissioner and later taking on the director of Multnomah County Human Services role.

 She built strong and enduring connections at the state and local levels as the Chief Executive Officer of 211Info, a community information organization.
 During her five years with 211Info, Liesl led the organization's expansion across Oregon, adoption of new communications technologies and an increase in the specialization of services.

 She also has worked in Oregon local government and with other non-profits in policy advocacy, community engagement and program management positions, and has held leadership roles with United Way Worldwide.

-Don Erickson is the Chief Administrative Officer for the Oregon Department of Human Services.
+Seth Lyon is the Chief Operations Officer for the Oregon Department of Human Services.
 He oversees 12 programs which help support the work of the department, including: Contracts and Procurement; Facilities; Imaging and Records Management Services; Background Check Unit; Business Information Systems; Publications and Creative Services; Payment Accuracy and Recovery; and Program Integrity.